dhcchh/vct-hackathon-esports-manager/README.md

    Used for **storing data** and other files in an accessible bucket.
 The data is fetched, processed, and used for embedding and retrieval.

 5. **AWS Lambda**
-   A **serverless compute service** that automates data processing tasks, like fetching data from the S3 bucket and triggering other processes in response to events, enabling seamless integration of the various services.
+   A **serverless compute service** triggering other processes in response to events.
+We utilise AWS Lambda to query the KB whenever a user sends a prompt.

 6. **Streamlit**
    A **frontend interface** for user interaction.
 It powers a chat interface where users can ask questions and receive real-time team recommendations and player insights.